 The landlord should be informed, in writing, of the need to break the lease as soon as possible.

 If a tenant on a fixed term lease wishes to leave before the end of the lease they are responsible for the rent until the end of the lease, or until a new person is found to take on a lease for the property.

-The landlord must take all reasonable steps to find a new tenant, this may include offering the property for similar rent and conditions as the current lease.
+The landlord must take all reasonable steps to find a new tenant.

 It is important to understand that the vacating tenant is responsible for any fees and advertising.

-A tenant may want to check that the property is being advertised sufficiently, and at the same rent and conditions.
+A tenant may want to check that the property is being advertised sufficiently.

 REDUCING COSTS by